ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 example(() => console.log("world!"));
 ```

-And of course you can put functions in variables, or even make a function that return an other one (aka curriying, thank God for the arrow functions).
+And of course you can put functions in variables, or even make a function that return an other one (aka curriying, thank EcmaGod for the arrow functions).

 ```javascript
 const car = (size) => (color) => {